 When I joined co-op, I was nervous about working in an office.
 I’d never done it before, and I didn’t know if I would fit in.
 It was uncomfortable at the beginning, but then it became normal.
 It just takes time, and practice.

 A thousand miles outside my comfort zone

-I worry about the language barrier, making friends, and travelling alone for the first time.
-I worry very regularly that I’m making the wrong decision, and that it’s just going to be a waste of money.
+I worried about the language barrier, making friends, and travelling alone for the first time.
+I worried very regularly that I was making the wrong decision, and that it was just going to be a waste of money.

 But I still did it.